iestyn-lewis/dxpl/index.md

 The CZ Patch Library (CZPL) is a little black box for the Casio CZ series of synthesizers.
 It contains:

 * 2,186 presets.
 Brasses, basses, pads, leads, percussion, drums, it's all in there.
 * 10,000 slots to store the patches you create on the CZ!
-No longer are you limited to saving only 16 or 32 patches you create.
+No longer are you limited to saving only 16 or 32 patches.

 <iframe width="720" height="480" src="https://www.youtube.com/embed/IOd8-aQ9bt8?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>